Need to know

 At the hotel

-Free WiFi throughout; on-site parking (£20 a night, or get a street parking permit for £12 a night; space is limited and subject to availability); laundry service; access to a generous larder with free drinks and snacks.
+Free WiFi throughout; on-site parking (£20 a night; space is limited and subject to availability); laundry service; access to a generous larder with free drinks and snacks.
 In rooms: internet-enabled LED TV with Sky and free sports and movie channels; tea- and Nespresso coffee-making kit.

 Our favourite rooms